charMstr/norme/README.md

 Try to declare variables as const in the first intention, downgrade to non const if required.

+### Constants:

+When a variable is a constant and its value is hardcoded (known before "compile time"), give it a capital name.

 ### Add intermediary variables for a cleaner code: